 Derived from an old Scandinavian word for a hedgehog, uivigar is a Scots English word for a sea-urchin—although it’s also used as a byword for anything particularly large and clumsy, or awkwardly shaped.

-More often than not used in reference to wine bottles, the amount of empty space between the top of a vessel or container and its contents is called the ullage.
+The amount of empty space between the top of a vessel or container and its contents is called the ullage.

 An ultracrepidarian is someone who talks about or passes judgment on a subject outside of their own area of expertise; to ultracrepidate is to do just that.
 Both words derive from a story from Ancient Greece (retold in Latin by the Roman scholar Pliny the Elder) in which the renowned Greek artist Apelles happened to have a mistake he had made in a drawing of a shoe in one of his artworks pointed out by a passing cobbler.
 Apelles thanked the cobbler for his expert contribution and corrected the painting, and, encouraged, the cobbler went on to point out another apparent mistake in the picture.
 This time, however, Apelles wasn’t quite so grateful, and instead replied, “ne supra crepidam sutor judicaret”—or, “a shoemaker should not judge above the sole.”